-- 5.49 Where these documents and records are kept by the intermediary, the licensee should obtain an undertaking from the intermediary to keep all underlying CDD information throughout the continuance of the licensee's business relationship with the customer and for at least 5 years beginning on the date on which the business relationship of a customer with the licensee ends or until such time as may be specified by the RA.
-Licensees should also obtain an undertaking from the intermediary to supply copies of all underlying CDD information in circumstances where the intermediary is about to cease trading or does not act as an intermediary for the licensee anymore. - 5.50 Licensees should conduct sample checks from time to time to ensure CDD information and documentation is produced by the intermediary upon demand and without undue delay.
+- 5.56 Licensees should conduct sample checks from time to time to ensure CDD information and documentation is produced by the intermediary upon demand and without undue delay.
 Whenever a licensee has doubts as to the reliability of the intermediary, it should take reasonable steps to review the intermediary's ability to perform its CDD duties.
 If the licensee intends to terminate its relationship with the intermediary, it should immediately obtain all CDD information from the intermediary.
-If the licensee has any doubts regarding the CDD measures carried out by the intermediary previously, the licensee should perform the required CDD as soon as reasonably practicable. - 5.51 Licensees may carry out any CDD measure by means of intermediaries in Hong Kong or in an equivalent jurisdiction.
-To ensure the compliance of the requirements set out in paragraphs 5.45 to 5.50 above, licensees should: - (a) review the intermediaries' AML/CTF policies and procedures to ensure that they have adequate policies and procedures in place to prevent money laundering and terrorist financing; or - (b) make enquiries concerning the intermediaries' statures and regulatory track records and the extent to which any of their AML/CTF standards are applied and audited.
+If the licensee has any doubts regarding the CDD measures carried out by the intermediary previously, the licensee should perform the required CDD as soon as reasonably practicable. - 5.57 Licensees may carry out any CDD measure by means of intermediaries in Hong Kong or in an equivalent jurisdiction.
+To ensure the compliance of the requirements set out in paragraphs 5.51 to 5.56 above, licensees should: - (a) review the intermediaries' AML/CTF policies and procedures to ensure that they have adequate policies and procedures in place to prevent money laundering and terrorist financing; or - (b) make enquiries concerning the intermediaries' statures and regulatory track records and the extent to which any of their AML/CTF standards are applied and audited.